 The following article reviews each street market plus we also list some special market events happening in Amsterdam.

 There are some 260 market stalls which sell all sorts of food and non-food items.
-You can find fresh fruit and vegetables, meat, fish, cheese and nuts...
+You can find fresh fruit and vegetables, meat, fish, cheese and nuts.
 Try out a raw herring (haring) from the fish stall.
-Non-food items include toiletries, clothes, shoes, bags, bedding, cycle accessories and small electrical items.
-Some stalls are linked to the shop behind with a wider selection of goods.
+Non-food items include souvenirs, textiles, toiletries, clothes, shoes, bags, bedding, cycle accessories and small electrical items.
+Some stalls are linked to a shop behind with a wider selection of goods.

 By public transport, Albert Cuyp market can be reached by trams 16 and 24 (stop Albert Cuypstraat), tram 3 (stop 2e Van der Helststraat) or tram 4 (stop Stadhouderskade).

-Dappermarkt - Calling itself Amsterdam's "world market", it is located on Dapperstraat in the working class Amsterdam Oost (east Amsterdam) district.
-This general market has around 200 stalls and runs Monday to Saturday 1000-1630.
-It has a lively atmosphere with many multicultural sellers including from the well established Turkish, Moroccan and Suriname communities.
-Prices for goods are on the cheap side - so head here if you're on a budget.
+Calling itself Amsterdam's "world market", it is located on Dapperstraat in the working class Amsterdam Oost (east Amsterdam) district.
+This general market has around 250 stalls and runs Monday to Saturday 0900-1700.
+It has a lively atmosphere with many multicultural sellers including those from the well established Turkish, Moroccan and Suriname communities.
+Prices for goods are on the cheap side - so head here if you're on a budget. .